 Once in effect, the agent can act in the here-and-now, review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal if the principal's wishes are not known.
 The health care power of attorney can include a living will provision—a description of health care preferences—or any other instructions but should, preferably, do so only as guidance for the agent, rather than as a binding instruction.

 The agent should be selected with great care.
 A person who strongly wishes to avoid aggressive medical treatment should not name an agent who might not carry out such wishes.
 For example, selecting as agent a person who believes that every possible medical intervention should be used to prolong life, or a spouse whose emotional state might make it difficult to limit or terminate care, may not be wise.
 A better choice might be a trusted associate, advisor, or a longtime friend.

-The law of each state describes the rules and procedures necessary for a valid health care power of attorney as well as living will.
+The law of each state describes the rules and procedures necessary for making a valid health care power of attorney as well as living will.
 These rules should be followed carefully.
 Most states require two qualified witnesses to sign the document, and some permit notarization as an alternative.
 A principal who has capacity can cancel the health care power of attorney at any time.
 The choice of agent does not have to be permanent.
 If circumstances change, the principal can and should create a new health care power of attorney and/or name a new agent.